jansvoboda11/psr-router/README.md

 $routes->get("/orders[/{year:number}]", OrderListAction::class, "order.list");
 ```

-The path definition can contain three types of fragments.
+Parts of the definition can be divided into three categories.

 #### Static text

-Static text describes a part of the URI that is always present and never
+A static text describes a part of the URI that never changes between requests.
-changes between requests.
-For example, `/login` is a path definition containing
-only static text.
+For example, `/login` and `/users/` are parts of the definition containing only static text.

 #### Dynamic attribute

-Dynamic attribute is a part of the URI that can differ from request to request.
+A dynamic attribute is a part of the URI that can differ from request to request.
-The dynamic attribute has a type associated with it (for example number, date
+The dynamic attribute has a name and a type associated with it (for example number, date or text).
-or text).
-Its value is captured by the router and added to the request under
-the attribute name.
+Its value is captured by the router and added to the request under the attribute name.
 The basic syntax for dynamic attributes is `{name:type}`.
-The type can be omitted and it defaults to `any`.
-That means `{name}` is a
-shorthand for `{name:any}`.
+The type can be omitted and it defaults to `any`, which means that `{name}` is a shorthand for `{name:any}`.

 The library contains few built-in attribute types: